 At a time in history when the King County region faces unprecedented health and social challenges, King County's commitment to equity is more important than ever.
 The Puget Sound Taxpayer Accountability Account will build upon other King County initiatives: the Youth Action Plan, Best Starts for Kids, and Zero Youth Detention to support equitable outcomes for all children and youth.

-1 A comprehensive listing of participants whose insights informed the recommendations listed in this plan can be found in Appendix B: Funding Category Workgroups, Appendix C: CYAB and Children and Families Strategy Task Force Membership Lists, and Appendix D: PSTAA Oversight Committee Membership List.
+Appendix C: CYAB and Children and Families Strategy Task Force Membership Lists, and Appendix D: PSTAA Oversight Committee Membership List.